uc-cdis/gen3.org/content/resources/gen3-features.md

 * Explore project graphs and nodes in Windmill:
     * Visualize graph model
     * Browse/download data for each node
-* Metadata submission (create, update, delete records) in JSON, TSV or CSV:
+* Structured data submission (create, update, delete records) in JSON, TSV or CSV:
     * Submission page of Windmill
     * Gen3 SDK (Python, R)
-* Export metadata as a JSON, TSV or CSV file
+* Export structured data as a JSON, TSV or CSV file
-* The metadata is stored in Postgres databases
+* Structured data is stored in Postgres databases
 * ElasticSearch:
-    * The metadata can be stored in ElasticSearch by using our ETL tool
+    * Structured data can be stored in ElasticSearch by using our ETL tool
-    * Explore the ElasticSearch metadata using Guppy
+    * Explore the ElasticSearch structured data using Guppy
 * Generate fake data specific to a dictionary for testing
 * Import and export using the Portable Format for Biomedical Data (PFB): *(Work in progress)*
     * Import and export a dictionary
-    * Import and export metadata
+    * Import and export structured data

 ## Data files